"Thinking Quantum": Lectures on Quantum Theory: Mathematical Background

 For the die roll, we have from before

 and we also calculate:

 which gives us

-\textbf{Exercise:} Calculate the standard deviation for the sum of two coin tosses and for the $2\d6$.
+\begin{xca} Calculate the standard deviation for the sum of two coin tosses and for a $2\d6$ roll. \end{xca}

-\subsection{Normal (Gaussian) Distributions}
+\subsubsection{Normal (Gaussian) Distributions}

-The \emph{normal }(or \emph{Gaussian})\emph{ distribution} is depicted in Fig. \ref{fig:normal}.
-It is a ``bell curve'' centered on some mean value $\mu$ (equal to 0 in the plot) and with a standard deviation $\sigma$.
-The ``68-95-99.7 rule'' tells us the fraction of outcomes which lie within 1, 2 and 3 standard deviations of the mean: \begin{itemize} \item Roughly 68\% of the outcomes lie between $-1\sigma$ and $+1\sigma$, \item Roughly 95\% of outcomes lie between $-2\sigma$ and $+2\sigma$, \item Roughly 99.7\% of outcomes lie between $-3\sigma$ and $+3\sigma$. \end{itemize} The normal distribution is the most common probability distribution you will encounter.
-The reason for that is that there is a theorem, the \emph{central limit theorem}, which states that whenever we add independent random variables, the probability distribution of the sum will look like a normal distribution.
-As we add more and more variables, the sum will be closer and closer to a normal distribution.
+The \emph{normal }(or \emph{Gaussian})\emph{ distribution } is depicted in Figure \ref{fig:normal}.
+Unlike the distributions we have considered so far, it is continuous; but we won't worry about that right now.
+The shape of the distributions is a ``bell curve'', centered on some mean (or expected) value $\mu$ (equal to 0 in the plot) and with a standard deviation $\sigma$.
+The values of $\mu$ and $\sigma$ can be any real numbers.

+The \emph{``68-95-99.7 rule'' } tells us the fraction of outcomes which lie within 1, 2 and 3 standard deviations of the mean: \begin{itemize} \item Roughly 68\% of the outcomes lie between $-1\sigma$ and $+1\sigma$, \item Roughly 95\% of outcomes lie between $-2\sigma$ and $+2\sigma$, \item Roughly 99.7\% of outcomes lie between $-3\sigma$ and $+3\sigma$. \end{itemize} The normal distribution is the most common probability distribution you will encounter in this course, and in physics and math in general.
+The reason for that is that there is a theorem, the \emph{central limit theorem} , which states that whenever we take the sum of independent random variables, the probability distribution of the sum will gradually start to look like a normal distribution.
+As we add more and more variables, the sum will get closer and closer to a normal distribution.

 This can already be seen in the case of the die rolls.
-For $1\d6$ we have a uniform distribution, as depicted in Fig. \ref{fig:1d6}.
-For $2\d6$, the sum of two die rolls, we get a triangular distribution centered at the mean value of 7, as depicted in Fig. \ref{fig:2d6}.
-By solving the exercise in Sec. \ref{subsec:Probability-Distributions}, you already know that the probability for each outcome is $\frac{1}{6}\cdot\frac{1}{6}=\frac{1}{36}$, but the outcomes 2 and 12 appear only once (corresponding to either 1 or 6 on both dice), while the outcome 7 appears six times (corresponding to 1+6, 2+5, 3+4, 4+3, 5+2 and 6+1) and thus has a probability of $6/36=1/6$.
+For a $1\d6$ roll we have a uniform distribution, as depicted in Figure \ref{fig:1d6}.
+For a $2\d6$ roll, we get a triangular distribution centered at the mean value of 7, as depicted in Figure \ref{fig:2d6}.
+When solving Exercise \ref{exer:Calculate-the-probability}, you found that the probability for each possible combination of die rolls is $\frac{1}{6}\cdot\frac{1}{6}=\frac{1}{36}$, but as for the sum of the rolls, the outcomes 2 and 12 appear only once (corresponding to 1+1 and 6+6 respectively), while the outcome 7 appears six times (corresponding to 1+6, 2+5, 3+4, 4+3, 5+2, and 6+1) and thus has a probability of $6/36=1/6$, and so on.